 - Great leaders are great servants.
 Jesus washed the feet of his disciples even during his most trying time.
 Great leaders today see themselves as serving their teams–equipping, encouraging and coaching them to realize their potential.
 Leadership is about others, not you.

 - Great leaders balance conviction with compassion.
 Jesus held strong convictions and values while still showing tremendous compassion to others who did not share these same convictions.
 Likewise, today’s great leaders are clear about their values and expectations while being sensitive to the person behind the employee.
-This balance engages people’s heart and minds, and it motivates them to give their discretionary effort – what I call passionate performance.
+This balance engages people’s hearts and minds, and it motivates them to give their discretionary effort – what we call passionate performance.